-Every time I talk to someone about living in Seattle, they always ask the same question – “doesn’t it rain all the time there?”
-Sure, it rains more than it might in other parts of the country, but it’s not all the time.
-There are plenty fun rainy day activities in Seattle to distract you from the weather.
+Every time I talk to someone about living in Seattle, they always ask the same question: “Doesn’t it rain all the time there?”
+Sure, it rains more than it might in other parts of the country, but not all the time.
+There are plenty of fun rainy day activities in Seattle to distract you from the weather, and it’s a shame if you spend all winter inside.

-I never use the winter as an excuse to stay indoors, so I’ve compiled a list of what to do in Seattle when it rains.
-From exploring the underground of Seattle to sampling chocolate, I’ve found many enjoyable Seattle rainy day activities.
+I never use the winter season as an excuse to stay indoors, so I’ve compiled a list of what to do in Seattle when it rains.
+I’ll be honest – I get bored pretty easily, so I’m not one for staying at home all weekend just because it’s raining.
+That’s why I’m always out and about on the weekends, whether it’s exploring the underground of Seattle or sampling chocolate, and I’ve found many enjoyable Seattle rainy day activities.

 There’s always something to do, whether it’s the middle of winter or the occasional rainy day in the summer.
+I have plenty of ideas, whether you’re by yourself, with your kids, or with friends, to ensure that you’ll never get bored.
 So grab your rain jacket and rain boots (and all your Seattle rain gear, for that matter!) and learn about some of the best things to do in Seattle on a rainy day.

 1. Explore the Seattle Central Library